-7.4.1B Minimum requirements for category NB1 and NB2
+7.4B Maximum input level for category NB1 and NB2

+This is defined as the maximum mean power received at the UE antenna port, at which the specified relative throughput shall meet or exceed the minimum requirements for the specified reference measurement channel.

 Category NB1 and NB2 UE maximum input level requirement is -40 dBm.
 For this input level the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel as specified in Annex A.3.2 of TS 36.101.

 7.5 Adjacent Channel Selectivity (ACS)